awslabs/amazon-s3-tar-tool/README.md

 my-bucket,prefix/file.0003.exr,67663872,6f2c195e8ab661e1a32410e5022914b7

 ```
+### Large-Objects vs Small-Objects (In Memory)
+The original design of s3tar prioritized the creation of tarballs for large objects.
+Previously, users were facing challenges by having to meticulously adjust various factors such as instance size, EBS/Instance Store, memory, and network bandwidth to build tarballs on EC2 Instances.
+Recognizing the need for a more efficient process, s3tar was developed to eliminate the necessity for users to download data, opting instead to leverage Amazon S3 MultiPart Objects.

+As users increasingly employed s3tar for creating tarballs of small objects, a new feature has been introduced to facilitate the direct download of data and in-memory tarball construction.
+This enhancement significantly improves both performance and cost efficiency.
+To illustrate, building a tarball containing 1 million small objects now takes approximately 6 minutes on a `c7g.4xlarge`, compared to the previous version's 3-hour timeframe.
+With this modification, s3tar prioritizes GET operations, minimizing most PUT operations, as the majority of PUTs occur in RAM.
+This strategic shift substantially reduces the overall cost of tarball construction.
+For instance, the cost of building the same 1 million-object tarball is now approximately $0.45 (us-west-2), as opposed to the non in-memory version's cost of around $10.
+Users that are creating tarballs of extensive small objects, numbering in the hundreds of thousands or millions, are recommended to leverage the `--concat-in-memory` flag for enhanced efficiency and better pricing.
+At this time the in-memory version does not include a TOC.
+Users will have to download the tarball if they wish to extract the contents.

 ### TOC & Extract
 Tarballs created with this tool generate a Table of Contents (TOC).
 This TOC file is at the beginning of the archive and it contains a csv line per file with the `name, byte location, content-length, Etag`.
 This added functionality allows archives that are created this way to also be extracted without having to download the tar object.